zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

 In this section, you'll specify appropriate properties for connecting to your database and mail session.

-1. If you will use *Liferay Portal* to manage your data source, simply follow the instructions on the Basic Configuration page that appears when you first start Liferay.
+1. If you will use *@product@* to manage your data source, simply follow the instructions on the Basic Configuration page that appears when you first start Liferay.